danb7/effective-journey/README.md

 Notes:
 ------
-The working directory should contain:
+for all parts, The working directory should contain:
 1) The POS data directory with train, dev and test files.
 2) The NER data directory with train, dev and test files.
 3) utility.py

+In addition, for part 2,3,4,5 that using pre-trained embedding, working directory should contain: vocab.txt wordVectors.txt

 output graphs are in the "graphs" directory